 Origin and history

-Mate, also called yerba mate , is a plant native to South America, where it has been consumed for centuries by the Guarani people.
-These populations considered mate a “gift from the gods,” a source of strength and mental clarity.
-Introduced to Europe in the 16th century by Jesuit missionaries, it quickly spread throughout the world as a natural alternative to coffee and tea.
-Today, mate is an iconic beverage of South American culture, particularly in Argentina, Brazil, and Uruguay, where it is traditionally shared from a gourd using a metal straw called a bombilla .
+Mate, also known as yerba mate, is a plant native to South America, where it has been consumed for centuries by the Guaraní people.
+These populations considered mate to be a "gift from the gods," a source of strength and mental clarity.
+Introduced to Europe in the 16th century by Jesuit missionaries, it quickly spread around the world as a natural alternative to coffee and tea.
+Today, mate is an iconic drink in South American culture, particularly in Argentina, Brazil, and Uruguay, where it is traditionally shared in a calabash gourd using a metal straw called a bombilla.